emzap79/QRCs/README.md

 ## Create PDF

 Compile them via: `pdftex qrc.tex` or use the provided Makefile.
-You must clone the repo first, sure enough:
+You must clone the repo first, as you'd probably have imagined:

     gitdir="$HOME/.gitclones/qrc"
     mkdir -p $gitdir